Eighonet/parking-research/README.md

 # Revising deep learning methods in parking lot occupancy detection

 Welcome to the research repo of the *''Revising deep learning methods in parking lot occupancy detection''* paper.
 Here we published the actual code regarding the parking lot occupancy detection problem considered in our study.

+This is a fork for a personal study/research for a bachelor thesis.
+Goal of this fork is to port the tools to newest python libraries and to serve as a personal playground.
+Will propose fixes to the original repo, once done.

 Anastasia Martynova, [Mikhail Kuznetsov](https://github.com/mmkuznecov), [Vadim Porvatov](https://www.researchgate.net/profile/Vadim-Porvatov), Vladislav Tishin, [Natalia Semenova](https://www.researchgate.net/profile/Natalia-Semenova-7).